Join Armis @ InfoSec 2023 in London → Learn More

-What is MITRE ATT&CK and How to implement it?
+What is MITRE ATT&CK and How Do I Implement It?

 Made up of 11 Tactics and over 80 different techniques used within those tactics, the MITRE ATT&CK for ICS Framework looks to normalize the discussion and allow concerted efforts to protect our ICS networks.